patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 ## Homogenous cognitive and homogenous information

-Teams created by low diversity in cognitive (expertise, assumptions, problem-solving methods) and information, may add little beyond the individual problem formulation and less compared with the heterogenous cognitive and information.
+Teams created by low cognitive diversity (expertise, assumptions, problem-solving methods) and information, may add little beyond the individual problem formulation and less compared with high cognitive diversity and information.
 The main difference compared with other groups are time spent in translation and integration, without such differences, the group may operate as in an [_echo chamber_](https://en.wikipedia.org/wiki/Echo_chamber_(media)), where participants can amplify and reinforce beliefs with the possibility of increase social behaviour.

 # How to formulate the problem